 Rapid Response to the Covid-19 Pandemic

-InnoMedica has taken ist responsibility as a pharmaceutical company seriously and reacted quickly to the exceptional circumstances of the Covid-19 pandemic.
+InnoMedica has taken its responsibility as a pharmaceutical company seriously and reacted quickly to the exceptional circumstances of the Covid-19 pandemic.
 InnoMedica developed TaliCoVax19 – a biological protein subunit vaccine – based on its nanotechnology platform as a delivery system.

 InnoMedica’s TaliCoVax19 vaccine uses SARS-CoV-2 surface proteins produced in a human cell culture system.
 With the proteins attached to the nanocarrier surface, this design resembles a virus in terms of size and surface area and stimulates to mount a tailored anti-SARS-CoV-2 immune response.
 As the preclinical studies conducted by InnoMedica demonstrate, immunisation with TaliCoVax19 induces the production of SARS-CoV-2 neutralising antibodies to an extent that is also observed in convalescent Covid-19 patients.